bashjoey/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Navigating the Filesystem

 * Get an idea of where you are in the operating system.
-Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:*
+Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox.

+*/Users/nwcreper/Desktop/temp/wats1030-intro-to-unix*
 * Discover more about this filesystem.
-Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*
+Use `ls` (the "list" command)to see what is in this directory.

+  - *LICENSE*
+  - *README.md*
+  - *challenge_files*
+  - *nix_scavenger_hunt.md*
+  - *nix_scavenger_hunt_stretch.md*
+  - *super_scavengers.md*

 * You can use *options* to modify how a command runs.
-Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*
+Try using `ls -alh` to see the contents of your current directory.

+*It is displaying a significant amount of additional data.
+When I looked up what these mean, it makes more sense. `-l` is short for long list, and shares more attributes like permissions and file size. `-h` is short for human, which translates file sizes to a more human-friedly notation. `-a` stands for all, which shows hidden folders and files.*
 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://man.he.net/).
 Run `man` to see instructions about how to use `man`.
 Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*
 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
 (Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*